What is Internal Auditing?

 What is an Internal Auditor?

-The auditor keeps an eye on finances to make sure nothing slips through the cracks, either due to negligence or illegal activity.
+They keep an eye on finances to make sure nothing slips through the cracks, either due to negligence or illegal activity.
 They check transactional records to ensure that all financial data reported by a company is thorough and correct.
 Auditors help organizations capture an accurate snapshot of their complete financial situation and make practical business decisions with a full scope of knowledge.

 An internal auditor plays an important role for a number of reasons.
-An auditor can make sure that the money of owners and shareholders is being used in an efficient manner, cutting back on fiscal waste and tightening up any leaks in the system.
+They can make sure that the money of owners and shareholders is being used in an efficient manner, cutting back on fiscal waste and tightening up any leaks in the system.
 They’ll often check a company’s procedures, managerial structure, internal security, financial records, and transactional practices to make sure everything is in order.

 Auditors can keep businesses accountable in terms of legal compliance, and make sure every financial detail is being handled appropriately according to state and industry regulations.
 They typically act as an outside consulting entity, reporting not to internal management but directly to a company’s board of directors.
-This ensures that auditors maintain the ability to report accurately and freely without feeling as though their job is being jeopardized in any way.
+This ensures that they maintain the ability to report accurately and freely without feeling as though their job is being jeopardized in any way.

-Auditors must adhere to the national rules and regulations set forth by the Auditing Standards Board.
+These specialists must adhere to the national rules and regulations set forth by the Auditing Standards Board.
 This is a high-ranking committee created by the American Institute of Certified Public Accountants (AICPA) to handle issues regarding standards and quality control specifically in the fields of auditing and attestation.

 Areas of Specialty